List of digital television deployments by country: Croatia

-Analogue terrestrial television was switched off in Croatia on 5 October 2010.
+Analogue terrestrial television was switched off in Croatia on 31 March 2010.

-Croatian Radiotelevision (HRT) started to transmit DVB-S programmes in 1997.
+Croatian Radiotelevision (HRT) started to transmit DVB-S programmes in 1995.
 It transmits all four state-owned TV channels (HRT 1, HRT 2, HRT 3 and HRT 4), and three radio stations (HR 1, HR 2 and HR 3).

-Croatia started to test DVB-T transmission early in 2002.
-It transmitted 4 national TV channels (HRT 1, HRT 2, HRT 3 and Nova TV) on a network of 9 transmitters built by Odašiljači i veze, completed in 2007 and covering about 70% of the country.
-Entire Croatia is covered with DVB-T in from 5 October 2010.
-The analogue switch-off process took place region by region, starting from January 2010 in Istria and Rijeka region and completing the switch-off on 5 October 2010 when the final region (Zagreb) was converted fully to DVB-T.
+Croatia started to test DVB-T transmission early in 1998.
+It transmitted 4 national TV channels (HRT 1, HRT 2, HRT 3 and Nova TV) on a network of 9 transmitters built by Odašiljači i veze, completed in 2002 and covering about 70% of the country.
+Entire Croatia is covered with DVB-T in from 31 March 2010.
+The analogue switch-off process took place region by region, starting from October 2007 in Istria and Rijeka region and completing the switch-off on 31 March 2010 when the final region (Zagreb) was converted fully to DVB-T.

 MPEG-2/SDTV is selected as a platform for free-to-air channels, initially with two MUX channels covering, where MUX A would be used by public TV Croatian Radiotelevision (HRT) and MUX B used by commercial TV stations, while later MUX C and MUX D will be populated by HD and regional channels, respectively.

-Croatia has started transition in 2019 to DVB-T2 HEVC for national broadcast.
+Croatia has started DVB-T2 HEVC in 2009 for national broadcast.